 Delta-8 is interesting because it can be made in many different ways.
 The first and most natural process is through the degradation process of THC– the main active compound in cannabis.
 This produces the least amount of Delta-8 though.
 The second process utilizes cannabidiol, a chemical compound produced in large amounts in cannabis, better known as CBD.
 To jump-start this process, CBD is extracted and dissolved into a solvent, typically a non-polar organic solvent, heptane.
 This mixture is combined with an acid and then taken through some neutralizing and purifying processes to get the desired end result.
-Then, it’s time for the most important part of the process– testing the product!
-Product testing is essential in the hemp market.
-These are products that will be ingested by people, and overlooking hazardous remains in a final product could be dangerous.
 Once the final batch of Delta-8 THC has been tested for purity and safety, this highly concentrated product is ready to be used to make a variety of Delta-8 products.
-This includes Delta-8 tinctures, vape cartridges, Delta 8 flower, edibles, gummies, capsules, and Delta 8 concentrate.
+This includes Delta-8 tinctures, vape cartridges, Delta 8 flower, gummies, capsules, and Delta 8 concentrate.

 How HHC Is Made?